LLNL/scr/doc/rst/users/overview.rst

 To construct the full path of a cache directory,
 SCR incorporates a cache base directory name with the user name and the allocation id associated with the resource allocation.
-A set of valid cache base directories is hard-coded into the SCR library at configure time, but this set can be overridden in a system configuration file.
-Out of this set, one may select a subset of cache base directories to use during a run.
 It is valid for a cache directory to use the same base path as the control directory.
+A default cache base directory is hard-coded into the SCR library at configure time, but this value may be overridden at runtime.

 The user must configure the maximum number of datasets that SCR should keep in each cache directory.